phamlington/teslapy/spectralLES/README.md

-spectralLES Fourier spectral collocation solver class for performing computational fluid dynamics simulations.
+spectralLES: a pure-Python pseudo-spectral large eddy simulation solver for model testing and development.

-pre-beta release
+In pre-release development

-contact Colin for help
+contact Colin for help (colin.towery@colorado.edu)